vtex-apps/tax-protocol-example/docs/README.md

 ## Clients
 In this example, there are a few clients implemented for you to use.
 - `Checkout`: used to configure the tax service in the Checkout
-- `Logistics`: it has a single method that can be use to fetch information about docks, using its id.
+- `Logistics`: it has a single method that can be used to fetch information about docks.
 - `TaxProvider`: used to connect with the provider's external API.
 - `VtexCommerce`: basic external client that can be used as the class that can be inherited to develop other clients that connectes to VTEX API.